 Get yourself an induction capable stock pot (a classic speckled canner with a flat bottom will work) and the induction burner I have (it’s just $60) and you have a canner you can run anywhere (I highly recommend outdoor canning on really hot days).

 Disclosure: The folks at Ball Canning sent me a FreshTECH Electric Canner for review and photography purposes at no cost to me.
-They are also providing the giveaway unit.
+They are also provided a giveaway unit.
 No additional compensation was provided for this post and all opinions expressed are my own.